 Gifts of quoted shares and land

-If a taxpayer gifts quoted shares to a UK charity, they will usually be able to deduct the market value of the shares, plus any costs of transfer, from their taxable income for the year.
+If a taxpayer gifts quoted shares to a UK charity, they’ll usually be able to deduct the market value of the shares, plus any costs of transfer, from their taxable income for the year.
 The gift will also be exempt from CGT, making this a particularly valuable relief.
 This relief can also apply to a gift of land, buildings or qualifying artwork.

 Charitable legacies